(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 How to Feed this Menagerie!?

 Suddenly food was an issue!
 How to feed the growing menagerie?
 They started charging adults a sixpenny entrance fee.
 Kids were free but had to be accompanied by an adult.
-But most of the meat for the lions was supplied by generous farmers.
-He mentions oom Frikkie (Varkie?)
+Most of the meat for the lions was supplied by generous farmers.
+He mentions oom Frikkie (probably Varkie?)
 Badenhorst whose dairy had no use for bull calves and donated these.
 Mostly it was on a ‘yours if you fetch it’ basis, so Bossie would have to travel all over the district to keep his lions in meat.
 Farmers would donate their horses once they got too old to ride.
 The fact that many of these had names, and that they were still ‘on the hoof’ and looking at him when Bossie arrived didn’t make matters any easier for him.

 One such was Ou Klinker, a Clydesdale used in the town’s forestry department.
 Piet Rodgers, the forester, told Bossie he could fetch Ou Klinker – but only when Piet wasn’t there!
 Bossie says usually when the shot was fired the horse’s legs would just fold and they would drop on the spot, but not old Klinker!
 When the shot went off he rose ‘like a loaf of bread and fell as stiff as a pole, says Bossie.
 And then he says ‘dit was baie vleis!’